LDSSA/ds-prep-course/README.md

 ## Help

-During the academy you will surely run into problems and have doubts about the material.
+During the prep-course you will surely run into problems and have doubts about the material.
 We provide you with some different channels to ask for help.